CyberTech/WikiText_to_RedMine_Migration/README.md

-WikiText to Redmine+CKEditor Migration Tool
+MediaWiki to Redmine+CKEditor Migration Tool
 ===================================================

 This script parses **MediaWiki** XML exports, in WikiText markup, and pushes them into **Redmine** Wiki pages, in HTML5 format.
 Used for migration from **MediaWiki** to **Redmine** wikis with CKEditor as the text formatting plugin.